top of page

 An IVDD success story:

 Big take-away's from this article: a disc diagnosis is NOT a death sentence.
-Please explore your options before you elect to do that spinal surgery.
+Please explore your options.
 It might just save your pet's life.

 I want to let you know you came to the right place for integrative therapies for your pet!